-The Command Training Series: Mid-Management Course will provide sworn public safety professionals with contemporary, relevant concepts of management and leadership appropriate to the role responsibilities of the mid level manager in a modern criminal justice agency.
+The Command Training Series: Mid-Management Course will provide sworn public safety professionals with contemporary, relevant concepts of management and leadership appropriate to the role responsibilities of the mid-level manager in a modern criminal justice agency.
 The course will be appropriate for people typically holding the rank of Lieutenant.
-Attendees will examine topics including Emotional Intelligence, Leadership & Management Principles, Organizational & Interpersonal Communications, Organizational Culture & Change Management, Data Analysis, Planning, & Project Management, Budgeting, Legal and Labor Issues, Problem Employees & Conflict Management, as well as Contemporary & Critical Issues.
+Attendees will examine topics including Exploring Your Leadership Capacity, Leadership & Management Principles, Organizational & Interpersonal Communications, Organizational Culture & Change Management, Data Analysis, Planning, & Project Management, Budgeting, Legal and Labor Issues, Problem Employees & Conflict Management, as well as Contemporary & Critical Issues.
 The program will be presented by experienced academics and law enforcement practitioners.

 **The Command Training Series: Mid-Management Course was evaluated through the Standardized Credit Documentation review process in the Roger Williams University School of Continuing Studies.
 Roger Williams University students seeking the recommended three (3) undergraduate college credits (semester hours) through the Standardized Credit Documentation process must attain a minimum score on the post-test, criteria that is beyond that required for attainment of the Certificate of Completion for the course.
 Students attending other colleges or universities may be eligible for the credits upon successful completion of the course consistent with the Standardized Credit Documentation Policy of the college or university in which they are enrolled.**

-The cost for the seminar is $1600.00 per person for agencies whose chiefs are current NEACOP members ($1750.00 per person for non-members) which includes textbook, materials, breaks and lunches.
+The cost for the seminar is $1600.00 per person for agencies whose chiefs are current NEACOP members ($1750.00 per person for non-members) which includes textbook and training materials.
 Checks should be made payable to the Roger Williams University JST&RI, 144 Anthony Road, Portsmouth, RI 02871.
-Travel, lodging and evening meals are the responsibility of the attendee; however area hotels have provided a special rate for personnel in attendance at this course.
-Telephone inquiries should be made to Liz Campo, Administrative Assistant to the School of Justice Studies at (401) 254-3731 (or e-mail her at email@example.com)or fax (401) 254-3351.
+Travel, lodging and meals are the responsibility of the attendee.
+Telephone inquiries should be made to Liz Campo, Administrative Assistant to the School of Justice Studies at (401) 254-3731 (or e-mail her at firstname.lastname@example.org)or fax (401) 254-3351.

 **Seating is limited to 35 persons and will be awarded on a first come – first serve basis.
 It is recommended that travel arrangements and hotel accommodations not be made until you receive confirmation of enrollment.**